 In 2012, the price of an Annex house ranged from above $775,000 to nearly $4,000,000, with most properties selling for between $1,000,000 and $2,000,000.
 Condominium prices in 2012 ranged from over $300,000 to above $2,000,000, with most selling for under $1,000,000.

-The Annex is served by Huron Street Junior Public School.
+The Annex is served by Huron Street Junior Public School and Harbord Collegiate Institute.
 Private schools in the area include Taddle Creek Montessori School and the University of Toronto Schools, a private high school affiliated with the University of Toronto.

 Founded in 1928, The Annex Residents' Association has been the voice of the neighbourhood for over 80 years.